JBeckintosh/iechyd-da-advent-2025/README.md

 - **Candy Cane Theme**: Beautiful red and white color scheme with festive stripes
 - **Interactive Doors**: Click to open each day and reveal your challenge
 - **Daily Challenges**: Fun fitness and wellness activities for each day
-- **Progress Tracking**: Monitor your completion progress with visual indicators
-- **Note Taking**: Add personal notes to each completed challenge
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Local Storage**: Your progress is saved locally in your browser

 ## 🎨 Design Features